0xAX/linux-insides/linux-bootstrap-1.md

 	sti
 ```

-As i wrote above, grub2 loads kernel setup code at `0x10000` address and `cs` at `0x0x1020` because execution doesn't start from the start of file, but from:
+As I wrote above, grub2 loads kernel setup code at `0x10000` address and `cs` at `0x0x1020` because execution doesn't start from the start of file, but from:

 ```
 _start: